clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 Try using samtools view on sample_C.bam.
 What do you see?
 Can you identify the columns we discussed in the lecture part?

-:question:
-Have a look at the FLAG field and pick out a number.
-Check the bitwise flags on [wikipedia](https://en.wikipedia.org/wiki/SAM_(file_format)#Bitwise_flags) to calculate what this number is encoding.

-??? info
-	Tou can check if your calculations were correct and to have a look at some other numbers using this [website](https://broadinstitute.github.io/picard/explain-flags.html)

 !!! question "Question 3"

 	:question: